 - Conkle's Hollow Trail: This 1-mile trail is wheelchair accessible and leads straight to the hollow at the end of the trail.

-- Old Man's Cave Trail: This is a short 1-mile trail that leads you to the cave and past two other swimming holes in the area.
+- Old Man's Cave Trail: This is a short 1-mile trail that leads you to the cave.
 As mentioned before, this is the most popular portion of the park.

 - Buckeye Trail: This is the longest trail in the park.
 It starts at Old Man's Cave, travels 3 miles to Cedar Falls, and then travels 2.2 miles to Ash Cave.
 The Buckeye Trail serves as a connector between those three sections of the park.
 This leaves hikers with plenty of options.
 You can hike the entirety of the trail from Old Man's Cave to Ash Cave (5.2 miles one way), or turn around at Cedar Falls and complete a portion of the hike (3 miles one way).
 Out of all the trails in the park, this one is the most rewarding.
 Not only does it connect three of the most beautiful parts of the park, but the trails in between are tremendous.
 The trail from Old Man's Cave to Cedar Falls follows alongside a clear blue stream at the bottom of the Gorge.
 Along the way from Cedar Falls to Ash Cave takes you through a thicker section of forest with an opportunity to explore an old fire tower.
 If you complete the whole trail, it is approximately a 10.4-mile hike (round-trip).